authelia/authelia/docs/content/en/configuration/identity-providers/openid-connect/clients.md

 See the response object section of the
 [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.
-This value can not be set to `none`.

-The algorithm chosen must have a key configured in the [issuer_private_keys] section to be considered valid.
+With the exclusion of `none` which returns a traditional authorization response, the algorithm chosen must have a key configured in the [issuer_private_keys] section to be considered valid.

 See the response object section of the [integration guide](../../../integration/openid-connect/introduction.md#response-object) for more information including the algorithm column for supported values.